This site presents a reference view of an IDDAS-compatible implementation.

 This creates a stable foundation on top of which innovation can safely happen.

-IDDAS is designed for environments where predictability, neutrality, and verifiability matter more than bespoke terms.
-That constraint is intentional and helps maintain trust across participants.
+IDDAS is designed for environments where predictability, neutrality, and verification matter more than bespoke outcome negotiation.

 Often, yes.